Jordan faces grim prospects in speaker’s fight after whirlwind week for House GOP – KION546

 Republican Rep. Mike Garcia of California said on Friday that Jordan and his team will have 48 hours to “make phone calls to understand why people aren’t there quite yet, and hopefully get them there before Monday” as he expressed confidence that Jordan can ultimately prevail.

-Jordan is a polarizing figure on the national stage, which could contribute to concerns for more moderate members of the conference.
+Jordan is a polarizing figure on the national stage, which could contribute to concerns for more moderate members of the conference, though hardliners like Reps.
+Marjorie Taylor Greene and Matt Gaetz have celebrated his nomination.

+“I think that Kevin McCarthy was ousted by Democrats and Republicans because he made multiple contradictory promises that he never intended to keep,” Gaetz told CNN’s Michael Smerconish on Saturday.

+“Jim Jordan puts us back on a path to fiscal sanity and he gets the Republican party back into the fighting posture we need to be in to win elections and push our policy objectives.”

 As the GOP leadership crisis drags on, some Republicans have pitched the idea of granting more power to Patrick McHenry of North Carolina, who is serving in the role of interim speaker, but that idea is untested and it is not clear how much support it would have.